VTickner/codecademy-creating-a-database/README.md

 ### Potential improvements to database

-- Complete creating all users and granting them appropriate role permission for all the people in the database.
+- Complete creating all users and granting them appropriate role permissions for all the people in the database.

 ### Useful resources